nextflow-io/nf-hack17-tutorial/README.md

 1. How to define a process executing a custom command
 2. How process inputs are declared
 3. How process outputs are declared
-4. How access the number of available CPUs
+4. How to access the number of available CPUs
-5. How print the content of a channel
+5. How to print the content of a channel

 ### Step 3 - Collect read files by pairs

-This step shows how to match *read* files into pairs, so thay can be mapped by *Salmon*.
+This step shows how to match *read* files into pairs, so they can be mapped by *Salmon*.

 Edit the script `script3.nf` and add the following statement as the last line: